Dennis Golding | POWER – The Future is Here

-POWER – The Future is Now comprises fabric capes made by artist Dennis Golding and his collaborators from Alexandria Park Community School.
+POWER – The Future is Here comprises fabric capes made by artist Dennis Golding and his collaborators from Alexandria Park Community School.
 This exhibition will be accompanied by a curatorial guide devised by Kyra Kum-Sing.
-Every cape will not need to be included in each iteration, making this exhibition scaleable and adaptable to suit the needs of specific spaces and audiences, or be presented across spaces.
+Every cape will not need to be included in each iteration, making this exhibition scalable and adaptable to suit the needs of specific spaces and audiences, or be presented across spaces.

 In partnership with Solid Ground, Dennis Golding and Kyra Kum-Sing, M&G NSW will commission an education resource with curricular links; create video resources that speak to the workshops, educator-led sessions and non-facilitated activities; and provide a pack of workshop materials.

 This exhibition is available to host in 2026.
 If you would like further information or to discuss dates, please contact our team:

 Funding & Programs Manager